nktknshn/go-ergo-handler/README.md

 ## About

-This library can help you build robust, type-safe HTTP-handlers from reusable middlewares.
+This library can help you build type-safe HTTP-handlers from reusable middlewares in a concise and declarative way.

 ## Concept